packagesdev/goldout/README.md

 To address some issues of FixupResourceForks, the following improvements have been made:

 - it's a 32 and 64-bit binary.
-- it does not use deprecated API.
+- it does not use deprecated APIs.
 - it does not assume there are both FinderInfo and Resource Fork entries in the AppleDouble file.
 - the source code is available.
 - long options are called with --